 You can configure website‘s statistics such as time zone, default currency, store language, etc. If you are a developer, you might pass this step and move on to the next one.

 v: Create admin account

-In this step, you set admin account of the website by username, password, email.
+In this step, you set the admin account of the website by username, password, email.
 Don’t forget to remember that information, of course.

 vi: Click Install Now button

 It takes 15 to 40 minutes to have a Magento CE full function website.